cache-token/docs/INTEGRATION_GUIDE.md

 2. `transfer()` any amount of CGT to self
 3. `payStorageFee()`

+All three methods will update the timestamp for the account's last activity, and `transfer()` and `payStorageFee()` will also deduct owed storage fees from the account balance.

 ## Estimated Gas Costs

 * `transfer` : ~130,000 on first transfer and ~75,000 on subsequent transfers